Skip to main content

 – an employee of the Australian Trade Commission authorised under para 3(d) of the Consular Fees Act 1955.

-To ensure correct spelling of names and accurate details on this form, and subsequently on your marriage certifcate we will request that the overseas based persons ID is emailed to us.
+To ensure correct spelling of names and accurate details on the NOIM form, and subsequent marriage certificates and documents, we will request that the overseas based persons ID (biographic page of passport) is emailed to us.

-So if one of the marrying persons is based in Australia, we can simply meet with them, for them to lodge the NOIM form with us, and the overseas based person’s signature to follow on their arrival in Australia.
+If one of you is based in Australia, we can simply meet with them (in person or via video call), to lodge the NOIM form with us.
+The overseas based person’s signature will follow at a later date, after they’ve arrived in Australia.

-The signed and witnessed NOIM form can be accepted by the Celebrant electronically.
+Your signed and witnessed NOIM form can be accepted by the Celebrant electronically (by email).

-The date your Celebrant receives the signed and witnessed NOIM form, either electronically or by mail, is the date your NOIM form is officially lodged with us.
+The date your Celebrant receives the signed and witnessed NOIM form, either electronically or by mail, is the date your NOIM form is officially lodged with us, and your marriage can take place from 1 calendar month after that date.

-You are then able to marry any time from 1 month after the date that your NOIM form was received by us.
+You can get married from 1 month after the date your NOIM form was received and lodged by us.

 As your Celebrant, it is a requirement that we are satisfied that both persons planning to marry, are completely aware that they are getting married, and that they understand the marriage paperwork.
-Therefore, they must be able to speak and understand English, or engage a registered translator to attend the paperwork signing and ceremony.
+Therefore, they must be able to either speak and understand English or engage a translator to attend the paperwork signing and translate the documents and the ceremony.

-Witnesses can be citizens of overseas countries, and are not required to be Australian citizens or residents, however they are required to speak and understand English.
+Witnesses can be citizens of overseas countries and are not required to be Australian citizens or residents; however, to ensure they understand their role, witnesses are required to speak and understand English.

 Designing your ceremony

-Now for the fun stuff! we can make an a phone or online appointment, either by via What’s app, Zoom, House Party or Facebook Messenger Video to discuss the kind of ceremony you would like and anything you would like to include (or exclude) in your ceremony.
+Now for the fun stuff! we can make an online appointment, either by via What’s app, Zoom, or Facetime Video to discuss the kind of ceremony you would like and anything you would like to include (or exclude) in your ceremony.

 We will talk you through ideas, ask questions and make suggestions to ensure we are on the same page when it comes to creating the kind of ceremony you have in mind.

-Shortly after your payment to secure the date has been received we will provide you with a draft of your ceremony wording, giving you ample time to review this and make any edit you wish so you know exactly what to expect on the day.
+Once your date has been secured with your payment, and your NOIM form received, and details of your ceremony have been confirmed (via a video call meeting), we will provide you with a draft of your ceremony wording, giving you ample time to review this and make any edit you wish so you know exactly what to expect on the day.

-We are more than happy to provide this letter for visa applications as a complimentary service, as soon as the NOIM form and booking fee have been received.
+We are more than happy to provide this letter for your visa application once the NOIM form and booking fee have been received.

 When you arrive in Australia